umbraco/UmbracoDocs/15/umbraco-cms/reference/common-pitfalls.md

 When memory is used, for instance creating 5,000 recipe models with a `Select` statement, [Garbage Collection](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/) needs to occur.
 This turnover can cause performance problems.
 The more objects created, the more items allocated in memory, the harder the job is for the Garbage Collector, resulting in more performance problems.

 Even worse is when you allocate a lot of large items in memory.
-These items will remain in memory for a long time, ending up in "[Generation 3](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#generations)" which the Garbage Collector tries to ignore for as long as possible.
+These items will remain in memory for a long time, ending up in "[Generation 3](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#generations)" which the Garbage Collector ignores for as long as possible.
 It does so because it knows it is going to take a lot of resources to clean up.

 ## Best practices when using Models Builder